tino-kuptz/advanced-mtr/README.md

 ### Scripts
 Currently only two relevant ones:
 - `npm run dev`: Builds Electron, starts Vite, and then opens Electron on `http://localhost:5173`
-- `npm run build`: Builds the entire application for the current architecture
-- `npm run build:cross`: Builds the entire application for all architectures
+- `npm run build`: Builds the entire application for all architectures

 Important note about `npm run dev` - the frontend supports hot reloading thanks to Vite, the backend doesn't.
 It was too much effort for me during development when the alternative for backend changes is simply CTRL+C, up arrow and Enter.